danwerner21/UniFLEX/Linux-tools/README.md

-Here are some handy tools for interaction with the UniiFlex files
+Here are some handy tools for interaction with the UniFLEX files

+Shell scripts that ease life.